sergei-grigorev/wasm-aggr/README.md

-# Experiments with WASM modules
+# Experiments with WASM components

 ## Build

+For running commands you need to either install [just](http://just.systems) or copy commands from the file `justfile`.
+Also you need to install [cargo-components](https://component-model.bytecodealliance.org/language-support/rust.html).

 ### Build WASM Module

-- go to the directory `aggr`
-- run command `wasm-pack build --no-typescript --target dyno`
+- run command `just build`

 ### Build and run server app

-- go to the directory `server`
-- run command `cargo run -p server -- aggr/pkg/aggr_bg.wasm`
+- run command `just run`